albjeremias/docs/installing-pixelfed/prerequisites.md

 - [OptiPNG](http://optipng.sourceforge.net/), for lossless PNG
 - [PNGQuant](https://pngquant.org/), for lossy PNG

+Or you can use deploy using docker and docker-compose.

 ## HTTP Web server
 The following web servers are officially supported: